 The Financial Markets Authority (FMA) is the New Zealand government agency responsible for enforcing securities, financial reporting and company law as they apply to financial services and securities markets.
-We also regulate securities exchanges, financial advisers and brokers, auditors, trustees and issuers - including issuers of KiwiSaver and superannuation schemes.
+We also regulate securities exchanges, financial advice providers and client money or property services, auditors, trustees and issuers - including issuers of KiwiSaver and superannuation schemes.
 We jointly oversee designated settlement systems in New Zealand, with the Reserve Bank of New Zealand (RBNZ).

 Our vision is to promote and facilitate the development of fair, efficient and transparent financial markets.